HyperL0gL0g/tractive/README.md

-:octocat:

 #  LIVE-ACTIVITY-TRACKING ANDROID APPLICATION :iphone:

 ## Introduction
 This is an Android Application that lets one track other users activity on the platform.
 Using this app , the **administrator**  can monitor the activity of its employees or users.

+ ---

 ## Installation
 * Get the APK package of the code from Android Studio -> Build -> Build APK